MarinaA01/readme-challenge/README.md

-# Readme Challenge
+# README Challenge

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description

-   Create a readme
+   This project was created with Nodejs for companies who use README files on a daily basis and want an easier way to create these files.

    ## Installation

-   Answer a few questions and create your perfect readme.
+   This project is created using the inquirer package and Nodejs which must be installed on your device.

    ## Usage

-   Use JavaScript and Nodejs to create a readme.
+   Answer a few questions to get the perfect readme file!

    ## Credits